 Voices for Justice is a newly created committee that focuses on Social Justice issues.
 Racial injustice is one of the committee's priorities.

 "We remember the prophet Isaiah's charge to "share your bread with the hungry."

-Several synagogue projects serve and provide food for hungry people.
-Please help!
-Food donations are always accepted at Temple as well.
+Several synagogue projects serve and provide food for those in need.

-St Ben's Meals Program – second Sunday of every month.
+St Ben's Meal Program – second Sunday of every month.
 Chicken bakers and servers are needed.
 Volunteers can do either or both of these tasks.
 Contact Sharon Goldberger at 414-354-5721 for details.